-Detailed information on policies relative to academic requirements to maintain good academic standing in the program is available from the Athletic Training Department and is also published in
+Detailed information on policies relative to academic requirements to maintain good academic standing in the program is available from the Athletic Training Department and is also published in the Athletic Training Student Handbook.

-BS PORTION OF THE PROGRAM (BS, HEALTH CARE STUDIES, HEALTH & FITNESS SPECIALIZATION):
+BS PORTION OF THE PROGRAM (BS, HEALTH PROMOTION, HEALTH & FITNESS SPECIALIZATION):

-- 1. All students must have a minimum grade of C or better in all courses in the Health Care Studies portion of the curriculum.
+- 1. All students must have a minimum grade of C or better in all courses in the Health Promotion portion of the curriculum.
 This includes all courses under the Major and the Specialization. - 2.
 All students must have a cumulative grade point average (GPA) of 2.00.